ShoufeiMeng/Fraud-Detection-Prediction-App/README.md

   - `oldbalanceDest`, `newbalanceDest`
 - Loads the trained `.pkl` model
 - Predicts whether the transaction is fraudulent
-- Displays the result in a friendly way
+- Displays the result in Streamlit.app

 ---